Last Updated on January 13, 2022 by Dr Gustavo Assatourians DDS

 Early identification, recommendations, hygiene, and notification to your dentist is the key to minimize and prevent these problems from occurring; controlling possible signs, and symptoms, thus avoiding more serious complications while being timely in the diagnosis.
 It is possible that it may require additional treatment with procedures and medications for a time, which can sometimes be painful, when it is not identified early and in a timely manner.

-Avoid adverse effects of inhalers
+Avoid adverse effects of inhalers on dental health

 Following the above, it is important to educate patients and indicate the proper handling and possible adverse effects of inhalers, as well as: